All We Have Is Now Lyrics

 That looked familiar

-He was me, from a dimension torn free
+He was me from a dimension torn free

 Of the future

-"We're not gonna make it" He explained how
+"We're not going to make it"

 All we've ever had was now